-As Director of the Graduate Student Center, Meredith oversees the management of the Center, advises graduate student organizations, and provides the University administration and partners with advice and advocacy related to the graduate and professional student population.
-She coordinates programming and support for the Fontaine Society and is responsible for developing and implementing special initiatives to improve the graduate student experience at Penn.
+As Director of the Graduate Student Center, Meredith (she/her) oversees the strategic direction and management of the Center, advises graduate student organizations, and provides the University administration and partners with advice and advocacy related to the graduate and professional student population.
+She manages a number of grant programs for graduate students, including the PhD Insurance Grants, Graduate Emergency Fund, and Community Impact Fund.
+Meredith also coordinates programming and support for the Fontaine Society and is responsible for developing and implementing special initiatives to improve the graduate student experience at Penn.

 Meredith is a proud first generation college graduate and is deeply committed to advancing equity, access, and inclusion within academia, particularly as they relate to graduate mentoring and training.
 Outside of work she enjoys painting, yoga, going to baseball games, and traveling to see friends, family, and nature near and far.